 Third-year students hold some kind of editor position.
 There are about fifteen elected positions on BCLR, which comprise the executive board (or e-board).
-These include, for example, Editor-in-Chief (think Obama), Managing Editor, and Executive Articles Editor.
+These include, for example, Editor in Chief (think Obama), Managing Editor, and Executive Articles Editor.
 Unelected positions include Articles Editor and Senior Editor.
 I will give a quick description of what each entails, through which I hope will emerge a broader image of how a law review functions and what publishing a book (the name for one edition of the law review) entails.

-Editors-in-Chief handle the big picture stuff.
+Editors in Chief handle the big picture stuff.
 Setting year-long priorities for the journal, making sure the journal’s style guide is up to date, handling conflicts, and setting the publication schedule for the journal’s articles, among a myriad of other tasks that are far beyond my ken.
 Managing Editors are responsible for assigning source collections to Staff Writers and for checking every citation in an article that BCLR publishes.
 Their job is basically one protracted Bluebook exercise.
 Executive Articles Editors, the position I’m in, read through articles submitted to the journal by outside authors (i.e. not second-year students on the journal), and select the articles that will eventually be published by the journal.
 Executive Articles Editors also help supervise the edit of those articles once they have been selected.
 There are several other executive positions that help oversee other aspects of article production.

 Articles Editors are the primary editors for articles submitted by outside authors.
 They read through the entire article, and, for example, place citations into Bluebook form, help find missing citations, and make sure that the article conforms to BCLR’s Style Guide.
 Every publication, from the New York Times to BCLR, has a style guide.
 They cover things like grammar or citation quirks.
 In BCLR style, for example, “while” must be used to denote time, and may not be used when “although” is meant (see the incorrect usage in the sentence mentioned above).
 Senior Editors perform essentially the same tasks, but for the Staff Writers’ Comments and Notes.
-They also provide bigger picture recommendations, like moving this paragraph here, or addressing this counter-argument.
+They also provide bigger picture recommendations, like moving this paragraph here or addressing this counter-argument.

 Why Do People Join Law Review

-I have escaped my undercover plunge relatively unscathed.
+You’ll be happy to learn that I have escaped my undercover plunge relatively unscathed.
 I can definitively report that, yes, the period after id. must be italicized.
 So, if you like a little extra pressure on top of a typically light law school academic load, and you really enjoy copyediting, then law review is for you!
 Who knows?
 Maybe you’ll see your own name in print someday soon.